 The INGO Claims Notification MUST be provided by the Registrar to the potential domain name registrant in English and SHOULD be provided by the Registrar to the potential domain name registrant in the language of the registration agreement.

-Upon registration, the Registry Operator SHALL provide a notification in the INGO Claims System that the name in the INGO Claims System has been registered.
+Upon registration, the Registry Operator MUST provide a notification in the INGO Claims System that the name in the INGO Claims System has been registered.
 The INGO Claims System then generates a notice to the relevant INGO that their name has been registered.
 The notification MUST be in accordance with the INGO Notification of Registered Name in Appendix B.

 INGO Identifier List Changes.
 Names may be added to or deleted from the INGO Identifier List upon ten (10) calendar days notice from ICANN to Registry Operators and Registrars.
 ICANN will consult with the United Nations Department of Economic and Social Affairs about proposed changes to INGO names on the INGO Identifier List.